EN

 Pregnancy disability leave in Louisiana

-If pregnancies result in complications or disability, then employers must grant an additional pregnancy disability leave of up to four months.
+If pregnancies result in complications or disability, then an employer must grant an additional pregnancy disability leave of up to four months.

-Louisiana employment law does not compel employers to provide sick leave, whether it’s paid or unpaid leave.
+Louisiana employment law does not compel employers to provide sick leave, whether it’s paid or unpaid.
 However, if an employer permits sick leave and lays out such a policy in their employee handbook, then the employee must adhere to those rules.

 Whether you’re operating in Louisiana or elsewhere, Rippling lets you customize and automate your leave policy.
 Plus, you have full visibility into how employees are utilizing their leave.